Robert Curthose: First Crusade (1096–1099)

-Robert joined forces with his cousin, Robert II, Count of Flanders, and his brother-in-law, Stephen, Count of Blois; they travelled together to Italy, where they stayed in Norman Apulia during the winter of 1096/97.
-It is then that he most likely met his future wife, Sybil of Conversano, daughter of Geoffrey, Count of Conversano, a wealthy Italo-Norman lord; and according to Orderic he fell in love with her.
+In 1096, Robert formed an army and left Normandy to join the First Crusade to aid the Byzantine Empire against the Seljuk Turks and travel to Jerusalem.
+To raise money for the crusade he mortgaged his duchy to his brother William for the sum of 10,000 marks.
+Robert joined forces with his cousin, Count Robert II of Flanders, and his brother-in-law, Stephen, Count of Blois; they travelled together to Italy, where they stayed in Norman Apulia during the winter of 1096/97.
+It is then that he most likely met his future wife, Sybil of Conversano, daughter of Geoffrey, Count of Conversano, a wealthy Italo-Norman lord; according to Orderic he fell in love with her.

 Crossing from Brindisi to the city of Dyrrachium in the Byzantine Empire on 5 April 1097, Robert and his army marched along the Via Egnatia and past Ohrid, Thessaloniki and the Aegean coast of Thrace on their way to Constantinople.
 Robert and Stephen were the last leading nobles to arrive at the gathering point in Constantinople in May of 1097 but were nonetheless welcomed with great respect by Emperor Alexios and memories of Robert's grandfather's visit to Constantinople during his own pilgrimage to Jerusalem were reignited.
-Both then swore, as had the other crusading leaders except for Raymond of Toulouse, an oath to restore all cities that had been in Byzantine possession to Alexios and honour his superior status.
+Both then swore, as had the other crusading leaders except for Raymond IV of Toulouse, an oath to restore all cities that had been in Byzantine possession to Alexios and honour his superior status.